arangodb/docs/3.11/arangosearch-views-search-alias.md

 # `search-alias` Views Reference

-`search-alias` Views let you add one or more inverted indexes to a View, enabling federate searching and sorting search results by relevance, on top of sophisticated information retrieval capabilities such as full-text search for unstructured or semi-structured data provided by the inverted indexes that they are comprised of.
+`search-alias` Views let you add one or more inverted indexes to a View, enabling federate searching, sorting search results by relevance, and search highlighting, on top of sophisticated information retrieval capabilities such as full-text search for unstructured or semi-structured data provided by the inverted indexes that they are comprised of.